numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-BufferMaxLength is used to define the max length of a buffer Only applies to UDF and Source vertices as only they do buffer write.
+BufferMaxLength is used to define the max length of a buffer.
+Only applies to UDF and Source vertices as only they do buffer write.
 It can be overridden by the settings in vertex limits.
 </p>